GfSE/SAF-Specification/stakeholders.md

 * Which modes and states does the system have?
 # Mechanic Developer
 Definition - Developer:
-organization that performs development tasks (including requirements analysis, design, testing through acceptance) during a life cycle process.
+Organization that performs development tasks (including requirements analysis, design, testing through acceptance) during a life cycle process.
 [ISO/IEC 12207:2008]
 The Developer is a group or an individual implementing the system parts according to defined requirements.
 On the lowest level of the system architecture there are the Mechanic Developer responsible for implementing the mechanical components.

 ## Concern
 # Operator
 Definition - Operator:
-individual or organization that performs the operations of a system, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]
+Individual or organization that performs the operations of a system, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]
 The Operator is an individual or organization that uses knowledge, skills and procedures to perform the functions of the system to provide the benefit, product or service.
 An individual Operator combined with knowledge, skills, and procedures may be considered as an element of the system.
 The role of the operator and the role of the user can be delegated to a single individual or may be simultaneously instantiated in the same organization.
 *For example: Air passengers are the user of the air transport system while a single flight is operated by an air carrier like the Lufthansa using aircrafts of various types to provide the transport service.